 A little about Andrew.
 He lives in San Francisco.
 He’s a computer programer, a good one.
 He likes to solve problems, especially when he can see immediate results from his work.
 So if you put in a request and see it resolved 30 minutes later, congratulations, you hit his workflow sweet spot.
 He’s an Aggie, Whoop!
 He’s also invested in improving the infrastructure of modern cities as a board member of Strong Towns.
 He has written a novella, another novel twice and is mostly through another.
 He also writes short stories, just for grins.

 A little about Paul.
 He lives in Raleigh.
 He works as an actor and on film crews.
 His first grown-up job was as a comics editor (there’s a funny statement).
 He’s edited all kinds of writing.
-He’s an encourager but won’t hesitate to tell you hard truths.
+He’s an encourager, but won’t hesitate to tell you hard truths.
 He likes to work at music festivals and conventions (currently Moogfest, Hopscotch and Oak City ComicCon).
 He has written and produced plays, sketches, and two performance installations.
-He’ll be writing his first novella in November.
+He wrote his first novella last November.

 How BetaBooks began